K-Phoen/rulerz/README.md

 The rule engine used by RulerZ is [hoa/ruler](https://github.com/hoaproject/Ruler).

-Currently supported target types :
+Currently supported target types:

  * array of arrays ;
  * array of objects ;
  * Doctrine ORM QueryBuilder.

 Installation
 ------------